WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

-We’ll get straight to the point: yes, you can paint pressure treated wood, be it a shed structure or patio decking, and so on.
+We’ll get straight to the point: yes, you can paint pressure treated wood, be it a garden building or patio decking, and so on.
 But when you do, you can’t just call it a day after that final stroke; it’s different from usual paint projects.
 There are extra steps you need to take to achieve the best results, and that’s what this guide is for!

 Why Paint Pressure Treated Wood?

-On its own, pressure treated wood outperforms painted, untreated wood.
+On its own, pressure treated wood lasts longer than untreated wood, and has the potential to last longer than annually treated timber.
 Yet, its greenish tinge might not suit everyone’s tastes.
 This colour is a byproduct of the chemical treatment process used to protect the wood from decay.
-It’s brilliant, but it might look a bit out of place in gardens, patios, or decks that favour earthy tones like browns and greys.
-Unless it doesn’t bother you; however, if it does, that’s where painting comes to the rescue!
+It’s brilliant, but it might look a bit out of place in gardens, patios, or decks that favour modern tones like browns and greys.
+However, if it bothers you, then you’ll want to look at painting it.

 When Can You Paint Pressure Treated Wood?